tianao1105/Tianao_Familiar_MDDN242/README.md

 ### Why this concept

 I've always liked games where things keep happening even when you're not playing.
 Idle games, auto-battlers, Tamagotchis.
-I wanted to build something that felt like that — a character with a life outside of active play, but one that still needs you to come back.
+I wanted to build something that felt like that, a character with a life outside of active play, but one that still needs you to come back.

 ---